CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_13_Lab1_Ex1_Privileged_Access.md

 7. In the **Review and finish adding group** screen select **Create group**.
 Select **Close**.

-8. In the **Active Groups** screen select the group you just created.
+8. In the **Active Groups** screen select **Mail-enabled security** tab and check the group you just created.
 You may have to click **refresh** after several minutes for the group to appear in the list.

 9. In the **Privileged Access Approval Group** screen click the **Members** tab and then select **View all and manage members**.